sandu584/food-ordering-website/README.md

 # food-ordering-website
-Build this website while i was intern at Web Stack Academy.
+Built this website while i was intern at Web Stack Academy.